 Displays the time set.
-Refer to "Time setting" on page 2-41.
+Refer to "Time setting" on page 2-47.

-4. Engine RPM
+4. Tachometer

 Displays the engine RPM in 10 levels.
-Pressing the (B) key while the engine RPM is displayed changes to the display of the PM accumulation rate and lift load factor, in this order.
+Pressing the (B) key while the tachometer is displayed changes to the display of the PM accumulation rate and lift load factor, in this order.

-- The throttle opening position is displayed if the lift alarm switch is turned on and there is no change in the throttle opening position. - The engine RPM is displayed if the highland mode switch is turned on or there is a change in the throttle opening position.
+- The throttle opening position is displayed if the lift alarm switch is turned on and there is no change in the throttle opening position. - The tachometer is displayed if the highland mode switch is turned on or there is a change in the throttle opening position.